PairHits program

 --log=filename

 The name of the program log file, which may include a directory path.
-If the name contains blanks, the whole argument must be enclosed in double quotes.
-Character '#' in the file name will be replaced by the CPU number, provided that separate logging of each MPI process is set in the configuration file.
-Default filename is "phs_log#.txt".
+If the name contains spaces, the whole argument must be enclosed in double quotes.
+A # character in the file name will be replaced by the CPU number, provided that separate logging of each MPI process is set in the configuration file.
+The default file name is phs_log#.txt.

 -p value